bitfront-exchange/bitfront-api-docs/5_Terms.md

 See [Market](#market-for-coin-trading) also.

+## Maker

+When a user places a buy/sell order which is not immediately matched by an existing order and the order is added to the order book, that user is considered as a Maker.

 ## Market (for coin trading)

 When you want to buy Ethereum with Bitcoin, the Bitcoin is the Market.

 See [Currency](#currency-for-coin-trading) also.

+## Taker

+When a user places a buy/sell order that is immediately filled, that user is considered as a Taker.